 The site helps connect freelancers with employers, so this article is directly relevant to many of their users.
 As an added bonus, the article’s image provides some visual content for their timeline.

-Sharing content from news sites and industry publications is an easy way to keep your accounts active and interest your followers, but there’s an even better source: Your customers.
-Photos from happy customers are often more interesting to other users than the ones from the company itself, like this user-sourced post from Honda:
+Sharing content from news sites and industry publications is an easy way to keep your accounts active and interest your followers, but an even better source is your customers.
+Photos from happy customers are often more interesting to other users than the ones from the company itself, like this user-generated post from Honda:

-Of course, it’s best to ask for permission before sharing content from other users, but most customers are more than happy to have their photos shared by the brands they like.
-And if your followers don’t often post photos, there are other ways to get user generated content.
+Of course, it’s best to ask for permission before sharing content from other users.
+Most customers are excited to have their photos shared by the brands they like though.
+And if your followers don’t often post photos, there are other ways to get user-generated content.

-These examples can help you get an idea of what other brands have had success with and serve as a source of ideas for engaging your users.
+These examples can help you get an idea of what other brands been successful with and serve as a source of ideas for engaging your users.
 But considering that every audience is different, it’s impossible to know what will work without a little trial and error.

-Ask your followers questions, respond to their concerns, and encourage them to like and comment on your content.
-Growing a social following takes time, but with dedication, you can use your company’s accounts to build a loyal customer base both on and offline.
+Ask your followers questions, respond to their concerns, and encourage them to interact with your content.
+Growing a social following takes time.
+With dedication, you can use your company’s accounts to build a loyal customer base both on and offline.